-Stacy’s ability to express himself in various forms of art is certainly responsible for his ability to resonate with those who aren’t accustomed or familiar with the LGBT lifestyle.
+Stacy’s ability to express himself in various forms of art is certainly responsible for his ability to resonate with those who aren’t accustomed to or familiar with the LGBTQ community.

 A Champion’s Background

-Stacy is even the former board president of a one of the leading transgender and queer performing arts nonprofits, Fresh Meat Productions.
-It is because of his passionate drive to help impact the lives of fellow transgender people that has led Stacy to such an experienced background.
+Stacy is also the former inaugural board president of one of the leading transgender and queer performing arts nonprofits, Fresh Meat Productions.
+It is because of his passionate drive to help impact the lives of fellow transgender and queer people that have led Stacy to such an experienced background.

 What was once thought to be a private change in his life would turn out to be an incredible outpouring of support for others just like him.
-It is of the utmost importance that there be an alliance for those who are struggling with their transgender identity.
+It is of the utmost importance that there be an alliance for those who are coming to terms with their transgender identity.